Hablapatabla/HTTP_Proxy/README.md

 1. Configure your browser (Firefox recommended) and machine to trust the myCA.pem certificate in the repo.
 2. Ensure myCA.pem is in the same directory as the proxy.
 3. Create an empty folder called 'certificates'. <-- This is critical!
+4. The proxy can be started from the command line with './proxy'.
+A port number needs to be passed as well.
+If using the .pac configuration file, the specified port is 9996, and the final command would be './proxy 9996'.
+Otherwise, pass whatever port that was specified when configuring the proxy in the browser.

 ## Getting started (in-depth)